 - Meanwhile, heat bowls as directed on package.
 Divide beef mixture among bowls.
 Top with corn mixture, then top with queso fresco cheese and cilantro.
 Serve with lime wedges.

 - Elote is traditional Mexican grilled sweet corn on the cob.
-Serve with lime wedges and an extra sprinkle of ground red pepper for authentic elote flair.
+Serve this yummy Mexican street corn in a bowl with lime wedges and an extra sprinkle of ground red pepper for authentic elote flair.

-- Pat corn kernels dry before adding to butter to help them brown nicely.
+- When making this elote bowl recipe, pat corn kernels dry before adding to butter to help them brown nicely.